 Paul A. Samuelson Professor of Economics

-Holmström’s research interests are in the fields of contracting and incentives.
-He has contributed to the development of the theory of contracting and incentives, the theory of the firm, corporate governance, and most recently to the understanding of liquidity problems and financial crises.
+Holmstrom’s research interests are in the fields of contracting and incentives.
+He has made major contributions to the theory of moral hazard and mechanism design, the theory of the firm, corporate governance, and most recently, the demand and supply of liquidity and its relationship to financial crises.

 Holmstrom received his doctorate degree from Stanford University.
-He has served as an Associate Professor at the Kellogg Graduate School of Management at Northwestern University and was the Edwin J. Beinecke Professor of Management at Yale University’s School of Management.
+He has served as an Associate Professor at the Kellogg Graduate School of Management at Northwestern University and as the Edwin J. Beinecke Professor of Management at Yale University’s School of Management.

 General Expertise: Alliances; Apple; Apple; Applied economics; Applied microeconomics; Bank capital; Banking; Business school; Capital market; Capital markets; Central banks; CEO compensation; CEO compensation; Compensation; Compensation; Competition; Competitive strategy; Contagion; Contracting; Corporate diversification; Corporate finance; Corporate governance; Corporate governance; Corporate governance; Corporate governance; Corporate governance; Corporate incentives; Debt; Debt ceiling; Debt contracts; Decision analysis; Deflation; Earnings manipulation; Economics; Economy; Education; Entrepreneurial finance; Entrepreneurship; Equities; Euro; European Union (EU); Eurozone; Executive compensation; Executive compensation; Executive pay; Family business; Federal Reserve; Finance; Financial markets; Financial regulation; Financial reporting; Future of work; Game theory; Global economics; Globalization; Great Recession; Hi-technology / Hi-tech; Incentives; Incubators; Information technology; Innovation; Investment analysis; Leadership; Liquidity; Managerial economics; Managerial economics; Managerial vision; Microeconomics; Microeconomics; Monetary policy; Motivation; Motivation; Organizational design and performance; Organizational studies; Organizations; Outsourcing; Performance measurement systems; Scandinavia; Securitization; Signaling; Smartphones; Stock market; Stock options; Strategy; Technological innovation; United States; Venture capital; Venture capital; Wireless communication

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.